Blog

 2. In-House Control: We manage the entire production process, from raw material sourcing to final heat treatment and finishing.

-3. Rigorous Inspection: We are ISO 9001 certified and use advanced metrology equipment (like CMMs) to inspect every critical component, ensuring guaranteed repeatability and performance before shipment.
+3. Rigorous Inspection: We are ISO 9001 certified and use advanced metrology equipment (like CMMs) to inspect every critical component, maintaining guaranteed repeatability and performance before shipment.

 Are your products compatible with CNC machines from brands like Haas, DMG Mori, or Hermle?

-Yes, absolutely.
+Yes.
 Our workholding systems (like the Zero-Point and Self-Centering Vises) are designed based on universal standards and are compatible with nearly all major CNC machine brands, including those from Europe, America, and Asia.
-We offer a variety of mounting options to integrate seamlessly with your existing 3-axis, 4-axis, or 5-axis machine tables.
+We offer a variety of mounting options to integrate directly with your existing 3-axis, 4-axis, or 5-axis machine tables.

 What is the typical lead time for a standard product versus a custom ODM fixture?